opengrail/opengrail.github.io/_posts/2016-02-06-event-streams-core-async.md

 # Next next next

-In the next post I will show the Stock Tracker to combine data from more than one channel and maintain local state within the go block.
+In the [next post][core-async-state] I show the Stock Management Tracker to combine data from more than one channel and maintain local state within the go block.

 # And finally - Thanks!